sagemath/sage-archive-2023-02-01/src/sage/dsage/README.markdown

 -----------

 1. Launch sage
+2. Run

+    `sage: dsage.setup()`

+    For a **really** quick start, just hit ENTER on all questions.
-2. Run 'dsage.setup()'.
-This is a one-stop-shop to get **DSAGE** running.
+    This will create all the necessary supporting files to get **DSAGE** running.
 It will create the databases, set up a private/public key for authentication and create a SSL certificate for the server.
 3. Launch a server, monitor and get a connection to the server: